-The Group's loans and receivables comprise trade and other receivables and cash and cash equivalents in the consolidated balance sheet.
+The Group's loans and receivables comprise trade and other receivables and cash and cash equivalents in the consolidated statement of financial position.

 1.16 Cash and cash equivalents

 Cash and cash equivalents includes cash in hand, deposits held at the bank and other short term liquid investments with original maturities of three months or less.